-This Dutch video is called 21 april 2012 / Train crash in Amsterdam.
+This Dutch video is an animation about the 21 April 2012 train crash in Amsterdam.

 The VVD is the most pro-capitalist political party in the Netherlands.